ohmp/james-project/src/homepage/_posts/2018-06-06-linagora-june-nl.markdown

 > A mail needs to be sent to the user to warn him.
 This is an attempts to allow clients not implementing quota's RFCs to still get the warning.
 >
 > This is implemented with mailbox listeners (and not mailets), with event sourcing.
-We added the interfaces and implementation for implementing features in James using event sourcing with events being stored in Cassandra or in memory.
+We added the interfaces and implementations to achieve this feature in James using event sourcing with events being stored in Cassandra or in memory.
+> Such a technical solution might be very useful to implement other feature.
 >
 > This mailbox listener is optional.
 We allowed one to register his (potentially custom) mailbox listeners when working with Guice.
->
-> Most of the work was done during Sprint #36 but we finished this feature.

 ## Searching user by quota usage